sunjay/lion/README.md

 // conversion 1001 'm == 1 'km; // Also not allowed, conflicts with (1)
 //
 // Rules about conversions:
+// * The units on both sides must be distinct
 // * At least one of the units in a defined conversion factor must be
 //   locally defined in the current package (or file if using path imports)
 //   * You cannot define conversions for units you do not define